 Here are some elements of décor and decorating ideas that will help you achieve a great farmhouse style:

-Barn Board – Using reclaimed barn board is a great way to add some history and country character to a home.
-It can be used on floors, walls, as furniture, as shelving – the list goes on.
+Barn Board: Using reclaimed barn board is a great way to add some history and country character to a home.
+It can be used on floors, walls, like furniture, as shelving — the list goes on.

-Butcher Block – Butcher block counters are great in farmhouse kitchens because they keep the look relaxed.
-They have a great rustic quality and will stay in good shape as long as you treat them regularly.
+Butcher Block: Butcher block counters are great in farmhouse kitchens because they keep the look relaxed.
+They have great rustic quality and will stay in good shape as long as you treat them regularly.
 If a kitchen full of butcher block doesn't feel practical for your home, consider just the kitchen island.

 The Question of Kitsch

 It's very easy for country styles to look kitschy.
 Sunflower paintings; wallpaper covered in fruit; barnyard animals as a motif — these are all things that can make a country-style home look corny.
 It's always important to decorate with what you love, but know that these things will take you away from farmhouse style and take you into country kitsch.